OpenCQRS/OpenCQRS/README.md

 ## Event Sourcing with Entity Framework Core

+You can either use the `IDomainService` interface to access the event-sourcing functionalities or directly use them from your DbContext that inherits from `DomainDbContext` or `IdentityDomainDbContext`.

-All features are implemented as extension methods on the DbContext, allowing seamless integration with your existing DbContext implementations.
+All features are implemented as extension methods on the `IDomainDbContext` interface, allowing seamless integration with your existing DbContext implementations.

 IdentityDbContext from ASP.NET Core Identity is also supported.

 ```C#
 [AggregateType("Order")]